hpcleuven/VscDocumentation/source/software/r_devtools.rst

 Depending on how your R library is managed, you will need a slightly different approach to use or install devtools.

 Installing in a local R library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using an R installation that comes from a centrally installed R module
+If you manage your R packages in a :ref:`local R library<r_package_management>` under ``$VSC_DATA/R``
-or an RStudio Server app, then you can use the devtools package that is included
+while using a centrally installed R module, you can use the devtools package included in the module.
-in that R installation.
-Assuming that you want to install your additional R packages
-in a ``$VSC_DATA/R`` directory, you will need to execute the following commands
-in the R console:
+You will need to execute the following commands in the R console:

 .. code-block:: r